carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-7.md

     // Call into a helper 'get' method in 'TypeBase' to get a uniqued instance
     // of this type.
 The first parameter is the context to unique in.
 The
-    // parameters after the type kind are forwarded to the storage instance. mlir::MLIRContext *ctx = elementTypes.front().getContext();
+    // parameters after are forwarded to the storage instance. mlir::MLIRContext *ctx = elementTypes.front().getContext();
     return Base::get(ctx, elementTypes);
   }